Muzammal01/syncmodelfillable/README.md

 - Built with ❤️ by **Muzammal**.

 ## 📜 License

-This package is open-source software licensed under the (LICENSE).
+This package is open-source software licensed under the MIT license.
----